mignon-p/NeoBit/README.md

-Following the [NeoPixel best practices][25], the neo:bit includes a 470 ohm resistor on the NeoPixel data line, and there is a 1000µF capacitor on the +5V power line.
+Following the [NeoPixel best practices][25], the neo:bit includes a 470 ohm resistor on the NeoPixel data line, and there is a 1000µF capacitor on the +V power line.

 Once you have your NeoPixels hooked up, you should be able to access them by instantiating a NeoPixel strip on pin P16 in either